ChamikaGunarathna/backpropagation_assignment/README.md

-# backpropagation_assignment
+# Backpropagation Assignment

-An assignment  for a module in my MSc
+An assignment  for a module in my MSc.
+For more details read the PDF.